abhinavdrs/raspi-gps-logger/README.md

 	2) Setup Raspi to create a mount point and map USB to it.
-Needs improvement
+Open the file and replace "RTKLOGGER' with the name of your USB stick.(Needs improvement)

 	Copy mountusb.py module in /home/pi/Desktop/source_code